-The Company has a committed unsecured operating line of credit with SHUSA of \$150,000,000.
-The rate on the unused portion of this commitment is 0.75% per annum.
-At June 30, 2023, Loan payable of \$25,000,000 was borrowed from SHUSA for operating purposes under this facility.
-The rate on this borrowing is 5.50%.
-At June 30, 2023, commitment fee payable of \$201,563 was included in accrued expense and other liabilities in the statement of financial condition (see Note 14).
+The Company has a committed unsecured operating line of credit (Revised on June 5, 2024) with the Parent for general operating purposes.
+The line is \$400,000,000 and the current rate of borrowing is Overnight SOFR + 120bps.
+The company also currently pays a commitment fee of 75 bps on the undrawn balance.
+Loan payable of \$200,000,000 was borrowed from the Parent for operating purposes under this facility.
+The average interest rate for the borrowings during the six months ended June 30, 2024 was 6.52%.
+At June 30, 2024, commitment fee payable of \$213,542 was included in accrued expenses and other liabilities in the consolidated statement of financial condition (see Note 11).

-12. OFF-BALANCE-SHEET RISK AND CONCENTRATION OF CREDIT RISK
+13. OFF-BALANCE-SHEET RISK AND CONCENTRATION OF CREDIT RISK